Gain (singer): 2005–2009: Brown Eyed Girls and solo projects

 Son Ga-In was noticed by the existing members of Brown Eyed Girls after she was eliminated during auditions for the popular South Korean reality series, Let's Coke Play!
 Battle Shinhwa!
-She was approached by composer Ahn Jung-hoon and invited to audition at Brown Eyed Girls' company, eventually joining the group.
+She was approached by composer Ahn Jung-hoon and invited to audition at Brown Eyed Girls' company, Nega Network, eventually joining the group.
 The four members performed several small shows before officially debuting as Brown Eyed Girls in 2006.
 In the same year, she performed a duet "Must Have Love" with SG Wannabe's leader Kim Yong-jun, which became her first number one hit during the Christmas season.

 Despite having initial successes, it was not until 2009 that her home group made a breakthrough into Korean mainstream with their hit song "Abracadabra", which was notable for the group's shift of their image and their new direction.
-After the unexpected success of the song, the group went on to become one of the most mentioned names of K-pop girl-groups.
+After the unexpected success of the song, the group gained further recognition.